atumlin/atumlin.github.io/_pages/about.md

 Ph.D.
 Student in Computer Science, Research Assistant, Russell G. Hamilton Scholar

-As a first-year Ph.D. student in Computer Science at Vanderbilt University, I am thrilled to have been awarded the prestigious Russell G. Hamilton Scholarship, which acknowledges exceptional students pursuing a Ph.D.
+As a first-year Ph.D. student in Computer Science at Vanderbilt University, I am thrilled to have been awarded the prestigious Provost Graduate Scholarship, which acknowledges exceptional students pursuing a Ph.D.
 My broad research interests are focused on tackling the complex issue of balancing fairness and robustness in machine learning models.
 Currently, I am a research assistant in both Vanderbilt's VeriVITAL and NDS Labs, where I am actively involved in researching formal methods for fairness verification.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.